 Opera is a great web browser with multiple features that it hopes will set it apart from the competition.
 It’s similar to Chrome in look and feel, and it’s easy enough to use and get used to.
 Pages tend to load at a reasonably competitive speed.

-It’s true that some websites won’t recognise the smaller browser, and it can lead to longer load times.
+It’s true that some websites won’t recognize the smaller browser, and it can lead to longer load times.
 Nonetheless, it’s still a solid alternative to Adblock.

 Here’s a direct link to their website if you’re interested.